PartyDAO/party-protocol/docs/governance.md

 ### Executing Proposals

-After a proposal has achieved enough votes to pass and the `executionDelay` window has expired, the proposal can be executed by any member with currently nonzero effective voting power.
+After a proposal has achieved enough votes to pass and the `executionDelay` window has expired, or if the proposal reached unanimous consensus, the proposal can be executed by any member with currently nonzero effective voting power.
 This occurs via the `Party.execute()` function.

 The call to `execute()` will fail if:
 - The proposal has already been executed and completed (in the `Complete` status).